Cell–cell interactions: Quantifying cellular binding strength and isolating potent

 In these types of experiments, it becomes possible to identify, examine, collect, and ultimately expand for further research the most potent cells.
 As the z-Movi uses non-invasive forces to probe cells, their viability is not affected, enabling us to perform further analysis to the collected enriched cell population fractions, such as sequencing, mass spectrometry, flow cytometry, and functional (cytotoxicity) assays.

-Cell–cell interactions enhanced by antibodies: Screening of bispecific antibodies
+Cell–cell avidity enhanced by antibodies: Screening of bispecific antibodies

-Screening of antibodies that enhance the killing properties of the T cells is crucial for the development of immunotherapies against cancer or other diseases.
-With the z-Movi we can investigate ligands (e.g antibodies or other compounds of interest) and determine the effect of the ligand on T cell binding.
+Screening of therapeutic antibodies that enhance the killing properties of the T cells is crucial for the development of immunotherapies against cancer or other diseases.
+With the z-Movi we can determine the effect of the bispecific antibody on T cell binding to target tumor cells.

 In this pilot study, we investigated the interactions of bispecific antibodies bound to T cells against target tumor cells.